ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    {: codeblock}

    Where,
-   - region: Region name where the service instance is created.
+   - `region`: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_US_EAST` for Washington DC, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
-   - guid: Instance ID of the {{site.data.keyword.appconfig_short}} service.
+   - `guid`: Instance ID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
+   - `apiKey`: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - collectionId: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - `collectionId`: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
-   - environmentId: ID of the environment created in App Configuration service instance under the Environments section.
+   - `environmentId`: ID of the environment created in App Configuration service instance under the Environments section.

 ### Option to use a persistent cache for configuration
 {: #ac-go-persistent-cache}

-In order for your application and SDK to continue operations even during the unlikely scenario of an {{site.data.keyword.appconfig_short}} service downtime, across your application restarts, you can configure the SDK to work by using a persistent cache.
+For your application and SDK to continue operations even during the unlikely scenario of an {{site.data.keyword.appconfig_short}} service downtime, across your application restarts, you can configure the SDK to work by using a persistent cache.
 The SDK uses the persistent cache to store the {{site.data.keyword.appconfig_short}} data that is available across your application restarts.

 ```go
   // 1. default (without persistent cache)